Word count: 781 words

 - Don’t check your email or Facebook before writing.
 Instead, use these things as a reward for when you’re finished.

-If you’re a night owl, enjoy your evenings.
+If you’re a night owl, follow tips that will work better for you.
 But try to spend at least a little morning time writing.

 What’s do you find is the best time to write?
 We can all learn from each other so please share your thoughts with my readers and me by commenting below.
 (If you don’t see the comments box, click here and then scroll to the end.)